build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 ### Driving More Load

 So far our initial results look great.
 Our C5 instance is staying just under our threshold and our Graviton instances look like there is enough overhead to take additional traffic without breaching our latency target.
 Lets push each instance a bit harder and see what happens to our latency target under more load.
+Lets bump it up to 700 requests per second by adjusting the `-R` parameter to 700.

 ```shell
 # AWS C5 Instance